 Let $\sigma:{\mathcal B}({\bf R})\rightarrow{\bf C}$ be a Borel complex measure.
 Then we may define the measure $\mu=\mu_{\sigma}$ by

-It is straightforward to show that $\mu$ is a $K$ invariant Borel measure.
-Similarly we may construct many $K$ invariant measures from the fermion propagator measure and the weak force measure using Borel measures on ${\bf R}$.
-The measure $\sigma$ in these constructions can be described as the mass spectrum of the constructed $K$ invariant measure.
+It is straightforward to show that $\mu$ is a $K$ covariant Borel measure.
+Similarly we may construct many $K$ covariant measures from the fermion propagator measure, the measure associated with the photon propagator and the weak force measure, using Borel measures on ${\bf R}$.
+The measure $\sigma$ in these constructions can be described as the mass spectrum of the constructed $K$ covariant measure.

-Given any such invariant measure one may construct an intertwining operator from ${\mathcal F}_1$ to ${\mathcal C}_1$ using Eq,~\ref{eq:intertwining}.